warren-bank/testing-readme-before-commit/README.md

   * _HTTP Responses (inbound)_:
     * on/off toggle

-      on: intercept HTTP Responses and apply the rules data set to it<br>
+      on: intercept HTTP Responses and apply its corresponding set of rules<br>
       off: disable this feature entirely

       > default: on